Gender Statistics

 The data indicates that women consistently have a higher enrollment rate in Medicine than men across the years.
 The proportion of women in STEM remains the lowest of the three fields and shows little variation over time.
 Both genders have seen a decline in Arts and Humanities enrollment, with a more notable decrease for women.
 Men's enrollment in STEM has risen in 2023, equating to their participation in Arts and Humanities, while women's enrollment in Medicine has grown, and men's has varied.

 At Near East University, monitoring the progression of women students has been a fundamental practice to ensure inclusivity and equal opportunities in our academic environment.
-We systematically track women's application rates, acceptance/entry rates, and study completion rates, fostering a commitment to understand and enhance their educational journey.
+We systematically track women's application rates, acceptance/entry rates, and study completion rates, demonstrating our commitment to understanding and enhancing their educational journey.

 This fluctuation in educational outcomes could potentially be associated with the global pandemic, which significantly impacted educational institutions worldwide.
 The higher number of students continuing their studies in 2020 might indicate a shift towards persisting with education amidst the uncertainties brought about by the pandemic.
 Simultaneously, the increased number of students not completing their education might reflect the challenges and disruptions experienced due to the pandemic-related restrictions, potentially affecting their ability to complete their studies.

-The subsequent years, 2021 and 2022, show a further decline in the graduation rate while the number of students continuing their studies remains relatively high.
+In 2021 and 2022, the graduation rate continued to decline while the number of students continuing their studies remained relatively high.
 However, the number of students not completing their education in these years decreased compared to the peak observed in 2020, suggesting potential efforts to mitigate the challenges posed by the pandemic and improve the overall educational experience for women.

 Graduate Student Ratio